 We have both trained mediators and collaborative lawyers at Rayden Solicitors.
 We will be able to help you make a decision and then guide you through the process.

-For mediation, please contact Priya Palanivel, our experienced family law solicitor and qualified mediator.
-If you would like to discuss the collaborative process further, please contact Paula Butterworth, Joanna Kay or Lehna Gardiner.
+For mediation, please contact Che Meakins our experienced family law solicitor and qualified mediator.
+If you would like to discuss the collaborative process further, please contact Paula Butterworth, Lehna Gardiner or Marc Etherington.